-TNC measures are defined as energy measures that are part of construction for an entirely new space or as part of a major renovation where energy codes are applicable.
-True New Construction projects differ from existing equipment replacement projects based on the market actors involved and their decision process.
-Because of this, installed efficiency levels are expected to vary between the two project types.
-The ECB participant database did not consistently track TNC measures across the two utilities or each program year.
-Therefore, total population and associated savings for TNC measures remain unknown.
+TNC measures are defined as energy measures that are part of construction for an entirely new space, or as part of a major renovation where energy codes are applicable.
+The ECB participant database did not track TNC measures consistently across the two utilities or each program year.
+As such, the total population count and associated savings for TNC measures remain unknown.

 The Team reviewed all sampled measure documentation when determining if each measure qualified as a TNC measure.
 Of 274 measures sampled for the evaluation, 127 measures were determined to be part of TNC measures.
 The Team installed power meters or collected trend data for 59 of 127 sampled TNC measures.
 Sampled measures that were not included in the TNC category are for end-of-life equipment replacement or for incentivized equipment that does not have an energy code mandated baseline energy efficiency.
 Air compressors are an example of these measures.

-Additionally, applications do not always indicate if the incentivized equipment replaced existing equipment or not.
-If we could not determine if the measure was TNC or not, we did not include it in the TNC category.
-Non-TNC measures are included in the Normal Replacement (NR) category (Table 29).
+Additionally, the applications do not always indicate if the incentivized equipment replaces existing equipment or not.
+For situations where we could not determine if the measure was TNC or not, we did not include them in the TNC category.
+Non-TNC measures are included in the Normal Replacement (NR) category in Table 29.